Student Life at Columbia

 What is the Global Ambassador Program?

-The Global Ambassador Program (GAP) is a new international friendship program that aims to foster intercultural dialogues among Columbia's diverse student body, as well as connect students from different social identities, cultural backgrounds, and class years.
+The Global Ambassador Program (GAP) is a international friendship program that aims to foster intercultural dialogues among Columbia's diverse student body, as well as connect students from different social identities, cultural backgrounds, and class years.
 It provides a safe(r) space for discussing topics such as culture shock, communication styles, intercultural conflict styles, social perceptions, and social (dis)comfort.
 GAP hosts monthly themed intercultural events.
-Ambassador pairs will also meet up informally to engage in intercultural activities and discussions.
+Members of ambassador groups will also meet up informally to engage in intercultural activities and discussions.